poissonconsulting/chk/dev/articles/chk.md

 logical vector of length 1.

 `chk_` functions are called for their side-effects, i.e., they throw an informative error if the object fails the check.
-Although do return an invisible copy of the first argument so they can be used in pipes.
+They do, however, return an invisible copy of the first argument so they can be used in pipes.

 ``` r